tuya/tuya-homebridge/README.md

 Fork version of the official Tuya Homebridge plugin, with a focus on fixing bugs and adding new device support.

+⚠️**Update on 2024.1.14:** Thanks for the attention on this project.
+There's more and more "problem device", which has wrong definition by manufacture (reversed 0%-100% state, wrong range, wrong unit, ...).
+Support them one by one really cost a lot.
+I'm not going to support them in the future, please try solve them by yourself.
+PRs are still welcome, and bugs will be focused.
+Thanks again :)

 ## Features

 - Optimized and improved code for better readability and maintainability.